Varasto 📦

 @varasto/sqlite-storage Data is stored to SQLite database.

-@varasto/validator-storage Acts as an validator for another storage.
+@varasto/validator-storage Acts as an validator middleware for another storage.

 @varasto/web-storage Data is stored to browser storage.